andrewstarritt/quaternion/README.md

 that if q = Quaternion (q.complex) then hash(q) = hash (q.complex), and
 if q = Quaternion (q.real) then hash(q) = hash (q.real)

+## <a name = "rot_mat"/><span style='color:#00c000'>rotation matrices</span>

+If quaternion number, q,  is a rotation quaternion, then q.matrix() function can be used to obtain the equivilent 3x3 rotation matrix.
+A rotation quaternion is one who's length is 1, and is typically created
+using:

+    q = Quaternion(angle=..., axis=(..., ..., ...))

+If abs(q) is not 1, there is no obvious interpretation of the generated matrix.
+Likewise a 3x3 rotation matrix, A, may be used to create the equivilent quaternion:

+    q = Quaternion(matix=((A11,A12,A13), (A21,A22,A23), (A31,A32,A33)))

+However, if A is not a rotation matrix, i.e. det(A) != 1, then the quaternion will have no obvious interpretation  with respect to the matrix.

+Matrices have 9 degrees of freedom while quaternions have only 4.
+This is why only rotation matrices can be sensibly converted to a meaningfull quaternion number.

+__Note:__ neither the Quaternion(matrix=...) constructor nor matrix() method attempt to valid or normalise the input values.
+They just run the algorithm "AS IS".

 ## <a name = "background"/><span style='color:#00c000'>background</span>

 This was initially developed more or less as an experiment to create a Python